junxit/us-congress-bills-110/bill.md

 # H.R.
 2631

-> To strengthen efforts in the Department of Homeland Security to develop nuclear forensics capabilities to permit attribution of the source of nuclear material.
+> To strengthen efforts in the Department of Homeland Security to develop nuclear forensics capabilities to permit attribution of the source of nuclear material, and for other purposes.

 ## § 1.
 Short title